 Next, observe that for $t<1$

-As $H^n$ and $H$ are bounded by $\|f\|_{\infty}$, the convergence to $0$ follows from the dominated convergence theorem and that $H^n(1, y) \rar H(1,y)$ as $n \rar \infty$.
+As $H^n$ and $H$ are bounded by $\|f\|_{\infty}$, the convergence to $0$ follows from the dominated convergence theorem and that $H^n(1, y) \rar H(1,y)$ as $n \rar\infty$.

 Thus, we have verified that $T$ is continuous operator, $D$ is a closed and convex subset of a Banach space and $TD$ is precompact.
-Therefore, by Schauder's fixed point theorem, $T$ has a fixed point $P$, i.e. $TP=P$.
+Therefore, by Schauder's fixed-point theorem, $T$ has a fixed point $P$, that is, $TP=P$.
 For this $P$, define $H$ as the solution to (\ref{eq:BVPH}) and $Y$ as the corresponding unique solution to (\ref{eq:NCY}).
-Then $(H,Y)$ is the solution to the system of equations (\ref{eq:NCH})-(\ref{eq:NCF}).
+Then $(H,Y)$ is the solution to the system of equations (\ref{eq:NCH})--(\ref{eq:NCF}).